Phantas0s/ottosocial/README.md

 | file             | File path of the CSV            | `--filepath`, `-f`         | string       | yes        | -         |
 | verify           | Verify each tweet               | `--verify`, `-v`           | boolean      | no         | false     |

+**NOTES**:

-**NOTE**: if `logpath` is not filled, any log will be directly output in the terminal.
+* If `logpath` is not filled, the default output is your shell.
+* If `verify` is `true`, ottosocial will stop if one (or more) tweets are invalid.

 You can either way use flags or a configuration file.

 ## Flags

-You'll need to precise every required configuration field directly when you launch ottosocial.
+If you don't want to use a configuration file, you'll need to precise every required configuration field directly when you launch ottosocial.

 For example:

 ```
-ottosocial csv --key=1234 --secret=5678 --token=910-11 --token-secret=12KK --logpath=/tmp/ottosocial-logs -v -f test.csv
+ottosocial csv --key=1234 --secret=5678 --token=910-11 --token-secret=12KK --logpath=/tmp/ottosocial-logs -v -f ./test.csv
 ```

 ## Configuration File

+This is the simplest way to configure ottosocial.
 You'll need to create the file `~/ottosocial.yml` and add your configuration there.
 For example:

 ```
 ---